 “Hey, Daria,” Tomal greeted, offering a nod.
 Then he turned to Jane for a moment.
 “Good to see you again, Jane.”
 He smiled.
 “I’d offer to let you two inside, but you’d have to listen to my father complain about provincial shipping fees, and that’s not something I’d inflict on my worst enemy.”

 “Some time in an oubliette would be a mercy compared to that,” Daria said.

 Jane cringed at Daria’s comment—weren’t they worried that the elder Sloan might hear?
 Then again, Tomal seemed relaxed.
 Maybe his dad just let this sort of thing slide.

 “I’m sure my mom would agree,” Tomal said.
 “Anyway, we can talk out here.
 What do you want to know?”

 Both Daria and Tomal looked to Jane.
 She breathed in to steady herself.
-Tomal accepted informality from Daria—so he probably wanted that from Jane, as well.
+Tomal accepted informality from Daria—but that didn't mean the same went for Jane.
 “What sort of style does Serjo Olerlo want for his painting?”

 “Standard Imperial,” Tomal answered.
 “Nothing you can’t handle.”

 “Good to know that nobles are as driven to conformity as everyone else,” Daria said.

 Tomal smiled and gave an expansive shrug.
 “Hey, you always have to keep up with what the emperor thinks is hip.”

 Jane nodded.
 Most of her samples were in that style, so she’d bring those.
 “Thank you.
 What are Serjo Olerlo's virtues?"